twigyard/twigyard/docs/docs/reference/middlewares/form.md

 response    | map       | ❌         | Accept only `redirect_url_param` that can be string or integer. `redirect_url_param` determines attribute in a response object that contains URL and should be used for redirection.

 #### Email
 Sends the form data to the specified email addresses.
+Note that in order to use this handler, the [mailer component](/reference/components/mailer) must be configured.

 option      | type      | required   | description
 ------------|-----------|------------|------------